yihan2588/Source_Ana/README.md

    - Processes EEG data from a directory structure with subjects, nights, and protocols
    - Uses a Subject_Condition JSON file to map subjects to treatment groups (Active/SHAM)
    - Allows selection of specific subjects and nights to process
-   - Organizes data by protocol and stage (pre, early, late, post)
+   - Organizes data by protocol and stage (pre, early, late, post) or (pre, stim, post)

 2. **Slow Wave Analysis**
    - Analyzes individual slow wave CSV files to extract: